oneapi-src/oneDPL/documentation/library_guide/kernel_templates/kernel_configuration.rst

 ``kernel_param`` Class Template
 -------------------------------

+``kernel_param`` is a generic structure for configuring SYCL* kernels.
-Each kernel template is supplied by a ``kernel_param`` object, a generic structure for configuring a kernel.
+Each kernel template is invoked with a ``kernel_param`` type or object.
+Typically, a kernel template supports multiple values for the configuration parameters.
-The supported and the most performant values depend on the kernel template itself, device capabilities, the data type, and the data size.
+Optimal values may depend on the invoked kernel, the data size and type(s), as well as on the used device.

 A synopsis of the ``kernel_param`` struct is provided below: